Decoding GA (not provided) is still a hot topic for SEOs.

 Now it is over 99%.

-Is this an attempt by Google to persuade more users to pay for their services?
+Is this an attempt by Google to persuade more users to pay for keywords visibility through Google Ads?

 - Step 1: Pull together nine different data sources

 - Step 3: Analyze organic traffic for keyword fluctuation in Google Serp